kristofa/kristofa.github.io/aboutme.md

 title: About me
 ---

+# Professional

-I'm working as an Engineering Manager at [SoundCloud](https://soundcloud.com).
+I'm currently working as an Engineering Manager at [SoundCloud](https://soundcloud.com) where I'm leading a diverse team.

-I like to build and support diverse teams and be part of them.
+Important goals for me as a manager:
+   * building trust
+   * creating clarity
+   * listening, supporting and growing the team and the individuals
+   * create an environment where the team is empowered

+I have experience with hiring and onboarding team members.
+I helped growing careers, assisted moving people into the job of their choice and helped getting teams through reorganisations.
+Before stepping into the Engineering Manager role I was a Software Engineer for many years and I stay up to date with our technologies, practices and development environment.

 Having a positive impact is really important for me and there is a lot we can do to make a better and more sustainable future for all of us.
 I'm interested in organisations and teams that contribute to reach one or more of the [UN Sustainable Development Goals](https://www.globalgoals.org) or work in the field of Social Innovation.